rachmanzz/vue-form/README.md

 ## Basic Usage

-    import { vueform } from 'vue-form'
+    import { vueform } from 'vueeform'

     Vue.use(vueform)